StavrosMischos/Electric-Energy-Consumption-Data/README.md

 # Energy Consumption Data
-A dataset on energy consumption in Greece, based on socio-economic features
+A dataset on energy consumption in Greece, based on socio-economic features.

+#Abstract